What is an Emberok?

 It is likely that many of the stories of elves and fairies, of hobbits and dwarves, of angels and nephilim may have some root in a human interaction with Emberoks.

 Emberoks was simply a family story.
 There were a couple of submissons and rejections for publication, but not much of a concerted effort.
-Finally about six years ago my older children decided to help me self-publish Emberoks.
+Finally, in late 2010, my older children decided to help me self-publish Emberoks.

-And finally, we now have a hard back copy.
-For anyone interested, you can buy Emberoks at a 40% discount at Lulu.com. through Cyber Monday.
+For anyone interested, you can buy Emberoks at Lulu.com.

 Storm clouds boiled over the hills and rushed down toward her with unearthly speed.
 Claudia barely had time to brace herself before the dark wind swept over her with deafening thunder and blinding bolts.
 The sunlit meadow became a black abyss beneath her feet.
 Another flash cracked and parted the sea of darkness at her feet and she looked down upon a centurion as if from above.
 He held a blood tipped spear as rain washed his face.
 No. Not rain, but tears.
 She saw the weeping soldier from behind and over the shoulder of someone between them, someone he saw face to face, a man hanging limp upon a cross.